Time constant: Relation of time constant to bandwidth

-The notation f_{3dB} stems from the expression of power in decibels and the observation that half-power corresponds to a drop in the value of |V_{∞} by a factor of 1/2 or by 3 decibels.
+The notation f_{3dB} stems from the expression of power in decibels and the observation that half-power corresponds to a drop in the value of |V_{∞} by a factor of 1/√2 or by 3 decibels.

-Thus, the time constant determines the bandwidth of this system.
+Thus, the time constant determines the bandwidth of this system: a smaller time constant corresponds to a higher -3 dB bandwidth (allowing the system to follow faster variations in the input), while a larger time constant corresponds to a lower bandwidth and a slower response.

 Step response with arbitrary initial conditions

 Step response of system for two different initial values V_{0}, one above the final value and one at zero.
 Long-time response is a constant, V_{∞}.
 Time axis in units of the time constant $\tau$.

 Suppose the forcing function is chosen as a step input so: